 Our curriculum is child-led and curiosity-driven and topics explored arise from children’s interests at the time.

 While touring our school, you will notice that each of our classrooms has a Hebrew name.
-We celebrate all Jewish holidays by incorporating them into our classrooms with provocations, stories, and music, and we have school-wide celebrations for Shabbat each Friday (families welcome.)
-We are accepting of families of all faiths, and we talk about other holidays and celebrations around the world.
+We celebrate all Jewish holidays by incorporating them into our classrooms with provocations, stories, and music, and we have school-wide celebrations for Shabbat each Friday and Havdallah each Monday (families welcome) We are accepting of families of all faiths, and we talk about other holidays and celebrations around the world.
 We respect that our school is a Jewish environment, and we ask families to not bring or send in pork or shellfish.

 Ahavah, which means “love” in Hebrew, and Bresheit, which means “beginning,” is where our amazing infant educators nurture infants from ages six weeks old to one year.
 Each day’s activities include singing and music, reading books, outdoor and indoor activities such as water play, and simple American Sign Language.
 In addition, the children begin to gain an understanding of social interactions and expressing their emotional needs.
 The children go outside, weather permitting, to enjoy nature and recreational activities every day.
 Throughout the year, these two groups of children grow and develop independent skills such as crawling, walking, and beginning to talk.
 In these classrooms, our primary focus is to provide a safe and encouraging environment that give our youngest children rich opportunities to explore and to help them build their understanding of their world.